daffadmr/discussin-react/README.md

-# Disscus.in as Front End
+# Discuss.in Front End Version

 `Disscus.in` are web based application. built using react as front-end framework and mui as material ui.
 This app purpose are to manage Form Group Disccusion system as admin.